About

 kiriko@hawaii.edu

-Along with Dr. Park, Dr. Takahashi has directed numerous educational research and demonstration projects aimed to improve the STEM outcomes of underrepresented students.
-She has over 20 years of experience working with children, youth and adults with diverse abilities and cultural backgrounds.
+Along with Dr. Park, Dr. Takahashi has directed numerous educational research and demonstration projects aimed to improve the STEM outcomes.
+She has over 20 years of experience working with children, youth and adults with various abilities and backgrounds.
 For Project Hōkūlani, she will provide guidance and expertise on how to support each student’s educational endeavors.
 Dr. Takahashi is passionate in seeing all students become excited about science and mathematics.

 Jerrik Feliciano